BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-General.md

 ### Lifecycle Security Testing

-The Lifecycle Security Testing (LST) practice is focused on the execution of penetration tests in the test and delivery environment on a project level.
+The Lifecycle Security Testing (LST) practice is focused on the execution of penetration tests in the test and delivery environment on a project level in order to find security and safety related problems.

 # Verification